ymollard/python-advanced-slides/solutions/code_breaker_summary.md

-# The code breaker: THe 4 weaknesses of the naive implementation
+# The code breaker: The 5 weaknesses of the naive implementation

 ## Version 1: Avoid I/Os
 I/O operations take time.
 Avoid them as much as possble: